How do you get a judge to sentence a defendant under the guidelines?

 A Judge Can Sentence a Defendant Under the Guidelines

-The ruling by the United States Supreme Court that the United States Sentencing Guidelines (USSG) are unconstitutional has opened the door for judges to use their discretion to hand out sentences that are meaningfully tailored to weigh the defendant’s individual circumstances with the interests of society and justice.
-The guidelines are still used by judges, but they are no longer mandatory.
+A ruling by the United States Supreme Court that the United States Sentencing Guidelines (USSG) are unconstitutional has opened the door for judges to use their discretion to hand out sentences that are meaningfully tailored to weigh the defendant’s individual circumstances with the interests of society and justice.
+Judges still use the guidelines, but they are no longer mandatory.
 The 2017 SCOTUS case of Beckles v.
 United States will likely have a significant impact on how judges impose sentences going forward.

 An example of an argument that can be made at the time of sentencing is that a sentence at or near the bottom of the ordinary guidelines is sufficient but not greater than necessary.
 The USSG’s provide that a sentence imposed by a judge should be sufficient, but not greater than necessary.
 The guidelines were designed to provide sentence ranges that take into account a defendant’s likelihood of recidivism or reoffending.
 Because the Residual Clause does not take any such data or factors into account, an argument can be made that the ordinary guidelines are a better measure of what sentence is sufficient but not greater than necessary.

-To determine if a prior offense qualifies as a “crime of violence” courts have routinely looked to see if the elements of the prior offense match the generic definition of an offense enumerated in the Residual Clause.
-By closely examining what actions would be a crime under the original law and then comparing that to generic definition, a defense lawyer may find a discrepency.
-If there is a difference, the defense lawyer can argue that the prior should not be used to trigger the Residual Clause.
+To determine if a prior offense qualifies as a “crime of violence,” courts have routinely looked to see if the elements of the prior offense match the generic definition of an offense enumerated in the Residual Clause.
+By closely examining what actions would be a crime under the original law and then comparing that to the generic definition, a defense lawyer may find a discrepancy.
+If there is a difference, the defense lawyer can argue that the prior should not trigger the Residual Clause.